 1. Incubation of BDM films in soil

 Incorporate BDM films into soil under conditions mimicking those under which they will be expected to degrade.
 Acquire 400 g (dry weight equivalent) of resident soil and sandwich a 10 cm x 10 cm BDM with the soil inside a 13 x 13 cm nylon mesh (250 micron) bag.
 Close with nylon thread.
-Incubation times may vary.
+Incubation times are at the experimenter’s discretion.
 Monitor parameters relevant to microbial activity (e.g. soil temperature and moisture) at regular intervals throughout the incubation period.

 2. Preparation of media and reagents

 To avoid introducing nutrient sources inadvertently into media and culture tubes, use reagent-grade chemicals, newly purchased culture tubes, Type I ultrapure (e.g. NanoPure) water, and stringently-washed glassware for mixing media.
 Avoid cross-contamination of reagents – it is best to use a dedicated set of reagents and glassware for this purpose.
+Note that it is possible that fungi may be isolated whose growth is inhibited by an ingredient in the reagents listed below.
+If that occurs, some optimization may be required.

 2.1.
 Prior to making media, wash all necessary glassware with a laboratory detergent and then acid-wash (e.g.soak overnight in 10% HCl).
 Rinse a minimum of twelve times in distilled water and twice in ultrapure water.
 Cover all glassware with clean aluminum foil to exclude dust.
-Avoid touching the inside and edges of vessels to exclude skin oils from fingerprints.
+Wear gloves and avoid touching the inside and edges of vessels to exclude skin oils from fingerprints.
 To avoid any soap residues and scratches in glass which facilitate colonization, culture fungi in newly-purchased (unused), rinsed and autoclaved glass culture tubes and caps.

 2.2.
 Potato dextrose agar (PDA) is used for the initial isolation of fungi from soil, and for establishment of single isolated colonies and generation of inoculum for long-term storage.
-Prepare the media according to the manufacturer’s instructions and after autoclaving (when cooled to 50oC), add chloramphenicol (from a 10 mg/mL stock solution in EtOH) to a final concentration of 30 g/mL.
+Prepare the media according to the manufacturer’s instructions and after autoclaving (when cooled to 50oC), add chloramphenicol (from a 10 mg/mL stock solution in EtOH) to a final concentration of 30 g/mL, to exclude bacteria.
 This medium is now referred to as PDA chl30.

 2.3.
 Fungal minimal medium (FMM) is used as a solid base for BDMs inoculated with potential fungal plastic-degraders.
 Aside from the agar (when used to solidify the medium), it is carbon-free.
 To approximately 800 mLs of deionized H2O, add 6.0 g NaNO3, 0.52 g KCl, 0.52 g MgSO4·7H2O, 1.52 g KH2PO4, and 1 mL Hutner’s trace elements stock solution (2.2 g ZnSO4·7H2O, 1.1 g H3BO3, 0.5 g MnCl2·4H2O, 0.5 g FeSO4·7H2O, 0.16 g CoCl2·5H2O, 0.16 g CuSO4·5H2O, 0.11g (NH4)6Mo7O24·4H2O, and 5.0 g Na4 EDTA in 100 ml distilled H2O33,34.
 Adjust the pH to 6.5 using NaOH, and bring volume to 1L.
 For the liquid bioassay, filter-sterilize FMM to avoid precipitation of salts.
 If solid medium is desired, add 16 g agar and autoclave.
 When semisolid agar is required, reduce agar to 8 g/L. When cooled to 50oC, add chloramphenicol to a final concentration of 30 g/mL.
 This medium is now referred to as FMM chl30.
 As a control to ensure that fungal isolates grow in this medium, FMM should be made as above but containing 10 g glucose per liter.
 This is called glucose minimal medium35 (GMM).